-There are two types of emergency activations-planned and no-notice/unplanned events.
+There are two types of emergency activations-planned and no-notice or unplanned events.
 For planned events, DEM coordinates with FIU executive leadership and stakeholders to partially or fully activate the emergency operations in advance of the planned event (e.g. hurricane, commencement, major special events).
-No-notice/unplanned events are often chaotic and is characterized by on-scene responders implementing life-saving actions and managing the incident.
-As the incident expands, FIU Police Department will notify DEM.
-The FIU President (or designee) is responsible for authorizing the activation of the Emergency Operations Center (EOC) (see the FIU DEM Standard Operating Procedures for Emergency Operations Center for additional details).
+No-notice or unplanned events are often chaotic and are characterized by on-scene responders implementing life-saving actions and managing the incident.
+As the incident expands, FIU Police Department will notify the Vice President of the Division of Operations and Safety/Chief of Staff for the President who will then notify DEM.
+The FIU President (or designee) is responsible for authorizing the activation of the Emergency Operations Center (EOC) and appointing an Incident Commander (see the FIU DEM Standard Operating Procedures for Emergency Operations Center for additional details).
 DEM is responsible for notification to other key decision makers and university resources.
-The FIU CEMP may be implemented by the Assistant Vice President for Disaster Management and Emergency Operations, Director of Emergency Management, Chief of Police, Director of Environmental and Safety, Chief Information Officer, College of Medicine Physician, or any individual acting as Incident Commander.